idelfonsog2/idelfonsog2.github.io/README.md

 ***
 ## Data Lakes 🚤  with Apache Spark + EMR Cluster

-You can take a trip to a polluted lake or clean lake and how the water looks, taste, or where it comes from matters.
+You can take a trip to a polluted lake or a clean lake and how the water looks, tastes, or where it comes from matters.

 Data lakes is a new analogy to what Data Warehouse was till not too long ago.
 We are still using the same hardware for Data lakes, but with new tools which makes possible to cover more ground.

 In my previous project [STAR vs 3NF 🥊 SCHEMA](#STAR-vs-3NF-🥊-SCHEMA) I prepared the data to be ready for use by BI applications with the **OLAP cubes**.
 It's a structure that has been validated and vetted through several implementations and successful cases.
 When I learned about **Data lakes**: the tools, the language, Serverless (Python, learning Scala) I felt that I save a bit of automation by looking into it.

-Not to get me wrong, like any other technology it's flexible, there are pros and cons, budget, analysis of your workload, and team work.
+Don't get me wrong, like any other technology it's flexible, there are pros and cons, budget, analysis of your workload, and team work.

 > # Data is the new oil 🛢 🤑 and everybody knows it but not really

 As I mention, automation, but not really.
 Instead of creating tables and doing the ETL dance, lets do the **ELT** 💃 dance.

-In which, we would infer the schema of "table" by setting the following:
+Big Data frameworks like Spark focuses on what, where, and how to what Hadoop couldn't

+- What *type* of files you read/write has more variety
+- Where the files *reside*; filesystem or databases
+- How everything becomes available through `DataFrames` + `SQL`

 ```python
 df = spark.read.csv('s3a://.../file.csv', sep=';', inferSchema=True, header=True)